eufmike/catshand/README.md

     ```

 By changing the *.csv file, users can define timestamps for spliting wav files in the input directory.
 The timestamp format is HH:MM:SS.

+## Limitation

+1. This code is designed for single channel signed 16-bit.

+2. Exported rates can be different between files, while output rate will be the same as input rate.